CubiCasa/cubicasa-android-sdk-example-project/README.md

 Received when the saving of the scan files is finished.
 The description will contain a path to the scan folder.
-To receive the scan folder as a `File` use the `CubiEventListener`'s `getFile(code: Int, file: File)` method where code 1 receives the scan folder.
+To receive the scan folder as a `File` use the `CubiEventListener`'s `onFile(code: Int, file: File)` method where code 1 receives the scan folder.

 ### 7, "Zipping is done.
 Zip file: $zipFilePath"
 Received when the zipping of the scan files is finished.
 The description will contain a path to the zip file.
-To receive the zip file as a `File` use the `CubiEventListener`'s `getFile(code: Int, file: File)` method where code 2 receives the zip file.
+To receive the zip file as a `File` use the `CubiEventListener`'s `onFile(code: Int, file: File)` method where code 2 receives the zip file.

 ### 8, "ARCore TrackingFailureReason: INSUFFICIENT_LIGHT"
 Received when ARCore motion tracking is lost due to poor lighting conditions.